 CDNs were originally only for static content (JS, CSS, HTML).
 When you created/uploaded it, you had to push content to it.
 Then the origin pulling was added to make things more automatic – a user requested the CDN URL, and then the CDN automatically requested the website’s URL to cache what it had ever received back.
 Availability has also become a major factor.
 Many CDNs now cache the “last live” state of a website to allow users to access the CDNed content if the origin falls, creating the stability illusion until the stuff returns to normal.

 How does it Increase Load Times for a CDN?

 Nearly all on the Internet have encountered the advantages of a content delivery network.
 Most tech companies, including organizations like Google, Apple, and Microsoft, use CDNs to minimize latency when loading content from web pages.

 The main advantage is its capacity to produce material speedily.
 Optimizations for efficiency can be broken into three groups.

 - Distance reduction: Decrease the distance between a customer and the data requested.

 - Optimization of hardware or software optimization: server-side infrastructure performance, like using solid-state hard drives and effective load balancing.

 - Lower data transmission: File size reduction techniques to rapidly load initial page loads.

-This is a guide What is CDN.
-Here we discuss How does it increase load times for a CDN along with the types and who uses it.
+This is a guide to What is CDN.
+Here we discuss the introduction, working, who uses it, and how it increase load times for a CDN.
 You may also have a look at the following articles to learn more –